 Board reacted angrily to Heavey.

 G. Sedgewick made a long speech against Communism.
 He said that he "dreads, fears appearing before the 'CTA' panel."

-W. Hayden, along the same vein, implored the Board to not impose (the fearful of speaking out?"

-Commission) on them.
+W. Hayden, along the same vein, implored the Board to not impose (the Commission) on them.